raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-You will need to stop the music playing when the **Main Panda** goes to the next Green Goal.
+You will need to stop the music playing when the **Main Panda** goes to the next Green Goal backdrop.

 --- task ---